The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 Writing Style and Consistency
 --------------------------------------------------------------------------------

 * New documentation should be written in reStructuredText not Markdown.
-Information regarding RST
-* Take a look at existing RST documentation to get glimpse of its syntax.
+Take a look at existing RST documentation to get glimpse of its syntax.
 * Use ``of`` instead of ``'``, for example: ``Docker's Installation`` → ``after the installation of the Docker``.
 * Instead of ``don't`` and ``can't`` use full forms: ``do not`` and ``cannot``
 * The first command of the page should have `cd` in it to specify where you are running and all following commands assume the continuation of the session and don't need the cd command.